 As for ‘consumerism’, today’s mass production of desirable objects has allowed the many rather than the few to possess apparently identical objects, hiding from us the full violent potential of mimetic desire in day-to-day life (unless at end-of-year sales!).
 However, teenagers have been murdered in the US for possession of top-brand sneakers.
 And the sweat-house production of branded clothing in the developing world – an almost inevitable product of globalisation – has caused inexcusable violence to exploited workers, for example in the building of criminally unstable factories.
 Chinese factory workers have sometimes been driven to suicide by the terms of employment in factories that produce our highest status electronic goods.
 Profit-driven multinationals, their managers dependent upon the favour of investors, seem too often indifferent to the pressures this creates for employees at the manufacturing base.
 And those managers and investors too are likely to be mimetically driven – to afford higher-status homes, transport, personal technology and ‘bling’.
 A world driven by unseen mimetic desire will necessarily be an abusive and unjust one.

-René Girard has been writing about mimetic desire, and its connection with all kinds of violence, since the early 1970s.
-He has gathered around his mimetic theory a community of distinguished academics in the fields of sociology, anthropology, psychology, political science, philosophy, literary criticism, history and theology.
-Probably no other living intellectual has been so influential in so many fields.
+René Girard (d.
+2015) was writing about mimetic desire, and its connection with all kinds of violence, from 1961.
+He gathered around his mimetic theory a community of distinguished academics in the fields of sociology, anthropology, psychology, political science, philosophy, literary criticism, history and theology.
+Probably no other modern intellectual is so influential in so many fields.
 Having delved as a historian into just a fraction of this work I am convinced that Girard’s insight is set to have profound consequences for the future of Christianity, as well as for the social sciences and the arts – and even the second level school curriculum.
 It is not going too far to say that Girard has brought the secular Enlightenment back to its roots in the Judeo-Christian tradition, and that his work is set to transform the relationship between the churches and the secular world.